7 germy spots around the home.

 4. Countertops and cutting boards.
 These frequently used surfaces need on-the-spot attention to stay clean.

 Quick tips: Clean countertops with hot soapy water, especially before and after preparing food.
-After each use, wash cutting boards.
-To avoid cross contamination, always use separate cutting boards for fresh produce and raw meat, poultry or fish.
+Wash cutting boards after each use.
+And to avoid cross contamination, always use separate cutting boards for fresh produce and raw meat, poultry or fish.

 5. Knobs and handles.
-Items people touch frequently tend to get germy.
+Any items people touch this much tend to get germy.

-Quick tips: Clean doorknobs, toilet handles, faucets, etc., often with hot soapy water or disinfecting wipes — especially if someone in the household is ill.
+Quick tips: Clean doorknobs, toilet handles and faucets often with hot soapy water or disinfecting wipes — especially if someone in the house is sick.

 6. Coffee makers.
 Their water reservoirs make damp, cozy homes for bacteria to multiply in.